 gorgeous spot to meditate on Lake Inari.
-Visiting the Siida Museum and seeing a new show of Sami art, including new work by Marja Helander http://viidonsieiddit.fi/tyoryhma/marjIa-helander/
+Visiting the Siida Museum and seeing a new show of Sami art and activism, including new work by Marja Helander http://viidonsieiddit.fi/tyoryhma/marjIa-helander/

 In St. Petersburg after a Visa-free cruise from Helsinki, Marjorie and I visited the Palace Square where the statue of Peter reigns and the Hermitage's many buildings ensure hours of gawking at art from Leonardo to Rembrandt.

 We dined on Russian locavore cuisine at a place called Jack & Hamlet.

 I have to check out of my room in Helsinki or I'd have a lot more to say.
 My flash fiction piece "Grade Book" was published by CheapPopLit. http://www.cheappoplit.com/home/2018/7/26/grade-book-cheryl-j-fish Let me know your thoughts on it.

 On Oct.
 16, I gave a talk and had a great conversation with those who attended on Sami Film and Eco Media in response to Extractivism in Sapmi at the Helsinki Environmental Humanities Seminar.
 Thanks to Viktor Pal, Mikko Saiku, and Inna Sukhenko for making this happen.
 I see myself as an ally who is interested in international soladarity between indigenous and non-indigenous persons. https://blogs.helsinki.fi/environment/2018/10/11/prof-cheryl-j-fish-city-university-of-new-york-helsinki-environmental-humanities-forum-on-october-16-14-00-16-00/